The biholomorphic invariance of essential normality on bounded symmetric domains: Abstract

 \section{Abstract}

-We investigate the biholomorphic invariance of $p$-essential normality of Hilbert modules on irreducible bounded symmetric domains.
-We first establish a new integral formula with the rational function (Szeg\"o) kernel for the Taylor functional calculus and then prove a biholomorphic invariance result related to the $p$-essential normality of quotient Hilbert submodules.
-Furthermore, we develop an approach based on the change of module categories to prove that the $p$-essential normality of quotient weighted Bergman submodules determined by analytic varieties are invariant under the biholomorphic automorphism, and the case of general Hilbert modules corresponding to the Wallach set is also proved.
-As a consequence, we show that the $p$-essential normality of quotient Hardy, Drury-Arveson and weighted Bergman submodules determined by analytic varieties is invariant when the coordinate multipliers are replaced by arbitrary biholomorphic automorphism multipliers.
-Moreover, the Taylor spectrum of the compression on the quotient submodule is calculated when the corresponding submodule is finitely generated, which is the closure of the analytic variety and actually gives the solvability of the related corona problem for the quotient submodule.
+This paper mainly concerns the biholomorphic invariance of $p$-essential normality of Hilbert modules on bounded symmetric domains.
+By establishing new integral formulas concerning rational function kernels for the Taylor functional calculus, we prove a biholomorphic invariance result related to the $p$-essential normality.
+Furthermore, for quotient analytic Hilbert submodules determined by analytic varieties, we develop an algebraic approach to proving that the $p$-essential normality is preserved invariant if the coordinate multipliers are replaced by arbitrary automorphism multipliers.
+Moreover, the Taylor spectrum of the compression tuple is calculated under a mild condition, which gives a solvability result of the corona problem for quotient submodules.
+As applications, we extend the recent results on the equivalence between $\infty$-essential normality and hyperrigidity.